Phosphoresce/airlock/README.md

 Do not try to implement a feature without specifying testable and verifiable requirements!
 I will not accept the pull request if you cannot tell me what it is supposed to accomplish and how I am supposed to test and verify it.

 #### User Stories
-1. Connect to peers from direct IP (Ready for development)
+1. Connect to peers from direct IP (Roughly implemented)
   - Connect to a circle ([#1](https://github.com/Phosphoresce/airlock/issues/1))
     - If a peer is the first in the circle wait for incoming connections from other peers
     - If a peer is not the first in the circle request to join the circle